-Hall of Fame inductees are the pioneers, the explorers and the artists who are no longer living.
+The National Rivers Hall of Fame lets you capture the drama of river people from all across America.
+Hall of Fame inductees are the pioneers, explorers and artists in America's river history.
 They were movers and shakers from the days gone by and the recent past.
-These men and women made significant contributions related to America’s rivers and river industries, which is why we honor them.
+These men and women made significant contributions related to America’s rivers, which is why we honor them.

 Don Hattery, Vice Chairman